cs161-stanford/cs161-stanford.github.io/policies.md

       <div class="card-body">
 We all make mistakes, even while grading.
 If you think that a grader has made a mistake, you are welcome to submit a regrade request within the window allowed on gradescope.
 However, please keep in mind the following guidelines:
 <ul>
 	<li> A valid regrade request is one where a grader may have missed something in your answer.
-For example "I was marked wrong, but my answer matches that in the solutions" or "the grader said my algorithm doesn't work on XXX example, but I implemented it and it does work on that example", "the grader missed part of my work on a second page" are all valid regrade requests.  <b>"I disagree with the rubric" or "I feel like I deserve more partial credit" are not a valid regrade requests.</b></li>
+For example "I was marked wrong, but my answer matches that in the solutions" or "the grader said my algorithm doesn't work on XXX example, but I implemented it and it does work on that example", or "the grader missed part of my work on a second page" are all valid regrade requests.  <b>"I disagree with the rubric" or "I feel like I deserve more partial credit" are not a valid regrade requests.</b></li>
 	<li> If you submit a regrade request, we may regrade your entire assignment (whether or not you get points back).
 In particular, if you submit a regrade request, you are not guaranteed that your score will weakly increase.</li>
 </ul>
       </div>